darianlee444/darianlee444/README.md

 ### About Me

-My name is Darian Lee and I'm an aspiring data analyst with a bachelor's degree in Applied Math and Statistics from Stony Brook University
+My name is Darian Lee.
+I g and I'm a Applied Mathematics and Statistics graduate proficient in SQL, Excel, and Power BI, actively seeking opportunities in the field of analytics.
+I have experience in SQL, Excel, and Power BI.